roam-qa-alx/playwright-experiments/README.md

 Using https://the-internet.herokuapp.com as a training ground, I'll be creating playwright in 3 different stages:

 1. a first pass test > all code in 1 one, no smart/abstraction/page objects
-2. a refined test > storing properties in variables + utilisng hooks
+2. a refined test > storing properties in variables + utilising hooks
-3. a future proof test > following a playwright + test automation best practices
+3. a future proof test > refine with playwright + test automation best practices

 Chrome will be used for these tests.